sramzln/RHCSA/rhcsa-objectives.md

 setfacl -m u:natasha:rw /var/fstab # change access only for one user setfacl -m g:mac:--- /var/fstab # change access for one group

-#### Special attributes
-chattr # Change attribute
-chattr -a # append only
-chattr -i # immutable
-chattr -d # disallow backups with dump command lsattr # List attribute

-### umask /etc/profile or /etc/bashrc
-umask
-# for a directory 777-mask give the permissions
-# for a file 666-mask give the permissions

-#### PATH variable
-echo $PATH
-export PATH="/path/new/folder:$PATH" # Add new folder to PATH.
-For interactive shell add this line in .bashrc, for login shell add to .bash profile
-# For all users a /etc/profile.d/custom_path.sh
-echo 'PATH="/path/new/folder:$PATH"' | tee -a /etc/profile.d/custom_path.sh
-sudo chom +x /etc/profile.d/custom_path.sh

 ### Configuring repositories and install packages
 # Repositories